Step-by-Step Reimbursement Claims: Approval & Payment (2026)

 Reimbursement Timing and Processing Schedules

 Creating a consistent schedule is critical.
 You need to balance the ERISA decision timelines with your internal payroll cutoffs.
 For example, you might set a claim submission deadline of the 15th of each month to ensure all claims can be reviewed and included in the end of month payroll run.
-This part of the process is a key component of a successful step by step guide to approving and paying employee reimbursement claims.
+This part of the process is a key component of any step by step guide to approving and paying employee reimbursement claims successfully.

 Monthly Reimbursement Reports and Cutoff Dates